 Risk end of equation

-In such cases, the Law Society and firms themselves can take action to reduce risk and premiums, either by changing the minimum terms and conditions and/or by implementing robust risk management procedures.
+In such cases, the Law Society and firms themselves can take action to reduce risk and premiums, either by changing the minimum terms and conditions and/or by implementing robust risk-management procedures.

-The hard market experienced by solicitors in the last few years is not caused by a poorly performing Irish solicitors’ PII market, but rather global losses being experienced by insurers which cause an increase in the base rate end of the equation.
+The hard market experienced by solicitors in the last few years is not caused by a poorly performing Irish solicitors’ PII market, but rather global losses being experienced by insurers that cause an increase in the base rate end of the equation.

 This is called a ‘base-rate hard market’.
 This is why insurance premiums increased across all types of insurance in the market, and also why premiums can increase when you do not have any claims or increases in other risk factors.